mdn/content/files/en-us/web/api/web_workers_api/transferable_objects/index.md

 ## Supported objects

-The items that various specifications indicate can be _transferred_ are:
+The items that various specifications indicate can be _transferred_ are listed below (note that this list may not be exhaustive):

 - {{jsxref("ArrayBuffer")}}
 - {{domxref("MessagePort")}}